woocommerce/woocommerce/readme.txt

 * Fix - Fix last item in breadcrumb structured data, and include on shop page. #22925
 * Fix - Get insert ID before running actions in `_insert_tax_rate`. #22868
 * Fix - Add precision to tax in the discount class so min spend checks work correctly. #22888
+* Fix - Update troubleshooting link in failed order email. #22943
+* Fix - Update Flexslider to 2.7.2.
-* Tweak - Fill user's account first name and last name only when those fields are empty. #22783
+* Fix - Fill user's account first name and last name only when those fields are empty. #22783

 = 3.5.5 - 2019-02-20 =
 * Fix - Fix allow product low stock threshold be the WC settings default. #22777